-Field Variable Description LINE 1: FORMAT: 20 FIELDS; FOUR (4) COLUMNS PER FIELD (INTEGER) 1 NBYR Number of Years for Simulation Duration (cols.
-1-4) The number of years can be any number from 1 to hundreds of years; however, 20 to 30 years may be adequate to estimate frequency distributions used to solve many problems.
-(Range: 1-100) 2 IYR Beginning Year of Simulation (cols.
-5-8) If the starting year is before the first year of the historical weather data, ALL weather will be generated.
+Field Variable Description LINE 1: FORMAT: FREE FORMAT 1 NBYR Number of Years for Simulation Duration The number of years can be any number from 1 to hundreds of years; however, 20 to 30 years may be adequate to estimate frequency distributions used to solve many problems.
+(Range: 1-100) 2 IYR Beginning Year of Simulation If the starting year is before the first year of the historical weather data, ALL weather will be generated.
 Once the model starts generating weather, it continues until the end of the simulation.
 For example, if the historical weather data begins on Jan.
 1, 1960 and the beginning year of the simulation is 1956, then all of the weather will be generated starting on Jan.
 1, 1956 and continue to the end of the simulation period.
 If the simulation period starts on a year included in the historical weather file, but the weather data does not extend out for the complete simulation period, weather will be generated from the point the historical weather data ends to the end of the simulation period.
 For example, if the historical weather data begins on Jan.
 1, 1960 and extends to Dec.
 31, 2000 and the simulation period is from Jan.
 1, 1996 to Dec.
 31, 2005, then generated weather will be used beginning Jan.
 1, 2001 and continue to the end of the simulation period (Dec.
 31, 2005).
-(Range: 1-2040) 3 IMO Beginning Month of Simulation (cols.
-9-12) Most long-term simulations start on January 1.
+(Range: 1-2040) 3 IMO Beginning Month of Simulation Most long-term simulations start on January 1.
 Starting after January 1 may be convenient for simulating systems where data are only recorded during the growing season.
-(Range: 1-12) 4 IDA Beginning Day of Simulation (cols.
-13-16) Most long-term simulations start on January 1.
+(Range: 1-12) 4 IDA Beginning Day of Simulation Most long-term simulations start on January 1.
 Starting after January 1 may be convenient for simulating systems where data are only recorded during the growing season.
 (Range: 1-31)